mendix/docs/content/en/docs/appstore/app-services/ms-teams-connector.md

 ### 2.1  Obtaining the LicenseSecret and the LicenseKey {#obtain-keys}

-Microsoft Teams Connector is a premium Mendix product that is subject to a purchase and subscription fee.
+Microsoft Teams Connector is a premium Mendix product that is subject to a purchase and subscription.
 To successfully deploy an app that uses Microsoft Teams Connector, you need to start a trial or a subscription to get a valid combination of **LicenseSecret** and **LicenseKey**.

 #### 2.1.1 Starting a Trial